Getting Started / FAQ

 In environments with lots of people the access points should be commercial grade and configured on fixed channels not “auto roaming channels” for best results.

 Connecting to Unity via Cellular Data

 You will simply need a static IP address for the Mac that is mapped to an external IP address so users can connect to Unity from outside the network.
 By default, Unity uses port 20101 but you can use any port you like.
-Simply create 2 forwarding rules in the router.
-One for TCP and one for UDP sending outside traffic on port 20101 to the static internal IP address of the Mac.
+Simply create two forwarding rules in the router.
+One for TCP and one for UDP sending outside traffic on port 20101 to the internal IP address of the Mac.